danielsteman/depyro/README.md

 # depyro :money_with_wings:
-A wrapper for De Giro to enable people to do portfolio analysis.
+A wrapper for De Giro API, specifically for portfolio analysis.
+If you have ETFs in your portfolio, use in conjunction with `pyholdings` to discover ETF compositions.

 ### Get started
 1. Set `username` and `password` as environment variables or in an `.env` file in the root of your project.